synertics logo synertics menu icon

 Day-ahead market

-In the day-ahead market, participants submit their bids and offers for electricity to be produced and delivered in the next day.
+In the day-ahead market, participants submit their bids and offers for electricity to be produced and delivered the next day.
+It is the most liquid short-term electricity market in Europe and sets the reference price used across the industry — including for PPA capture price calculations.

 Intraday market